smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 `VMs where Cluster in (Cluster where Firewall Feature Enabled = false)`

-As you can see, it's a bit more text -- but to me, this is more readable.
+As you can see, it's a bit more text than using reference traversal queries, but to me, this is more readable.

 ## Time Control